FreshAlacrity/front-tracker/README.md

 ### Misc/Later
+- grouping headmates like (2, 6, 7) to show stability in that group/available fusions for those members?
+  (had a blur moment where it felt like those three were working together but it wasn't clear how)
 - search function
   - search by emojis and emoji names
     - use the emoji list in the spreadsheet to allow search by near miss